-- Initiate eradication activities in 10 countries; endeavor to solve the problems that are hindering the progress of the attack phase in 12 countries; and complete eradication in 10 countries. - Intensify the yellow fever immunization programs in the most exposed populations, especially those living in jungles in the enzootic areas and persons who enter these areas. - Recommend, in order to facilitate the acceleration of the Aedes aegypti eradication program, that the Government allocate appropriate resources specifically to that program.
+- Initiate eradication activities in 10 countries.
+Endeavor to solve the problems that are hindering the progress of the attack phase in 12 countries, and complete eradication in 10 countries. - Intensify the yellow fever immunization programs in the populations most at risk, especially those living in jungles in the enzootic areas and persons who enter these zones. - Recommend, in order to facilitate the acceleration of the Aedes aegypti eradication program, that the Government allocate appropriate resources specifically to that program.